 Senior Vice President, Patient Safety & Quality

-He is a senior fellow with the HRET and affiliated with several professional organizations and committees, including the National Patient Safety Foundation Board of Advisors, the National Quality Forum Patient Safety Advisory Committee, the Certification Board for Professionals in Patient Safety certification oversight committee, and the Hospice and Palliative Care Association board.
+He is a senior fellow with the HRET and affiliated with several professional organizations and committees including the Spectrum Health – Pennock Board of Directors, Institute for Healthcare Improvement Board of Directors, Certification Board for Professionals in Patient Safety certification expert oversight committee, and the Michigan Association of Home Care and Hospice Board of Directors.